danieldefrancisco-lr/liferay-73-commerce-30-workspace/modules/commerce-product-images-web/README.md

 ![Freelancer](product-images-overview.png
 )

-This module adds a new portlet to be used in a product details page, together with the Product Details widget This widget takes the product images and display them in a carousel.
-You can place this widget anywhere you want in the page as long as the Product Details widget is also included in the page
+This module adds a new portlet to be used in a product details page, together with the Product Details widget.

+This widget takes the product images and display them in a carousel.
+You can place this widget anywhere you want in the page as long as the Product Details widget is also included in the page.

 It is inspired by Jeff Handa's Carousel Renderer demo asset [Jeff Handa's Carousel Renderer demo asset](https://sales.liferay.com/web/library/w/carousel-renderer?redirect=%2Fgroup%2Flibrary%2Fdemo-assets%2F-%2Fcategories%2F234726%3Fp_r_p_resetCur%3Dtrue%26p_r_p_categoryId%3D234726)